Information for Families

 You'll need to find private accommodation off campus.
 Families aren't eligible to apply for University halls of residence.

-For advice and support for students living in private accommodation, please contact the International Student Advisers.
+For advice and support for students living in private accommodation, please contact the Student Housing team.

 Babies born in the UK